 Avid cruisers are always looking for the best ways to save money on a cruise.
 The more money you save, the more you can cruise.
 If you are lucky enough to have flexible vacation time then WHEN you cruise can be a big cost savings.
 Cruise fares fluctuate considerably depending on the time of year you plan to travel.
 In this post, we show you how to maximize your vacation dollars by picking the cheapest times of year to go on a cruise.

-The Cheapest Times of Year to Go on a Cruise
+Cheapest Times of the Year to Take a Cruise

 Alaska & Bermuda